iListen2Sound/ObsAutoRecorder/README.md

 - End of sessions are determined by entry into a map, and then exits when you go back to your gym.
 - Uses Kalamart's OBS Control API to connect to OBS.
 Make sure it is [properly configured and connected](https://github.com/Kalamart1/OBS_Control_API?tab=readme-ov-file#setup)
 - ModUI support is not planned.
+- Chapter marker support is only available for Hybrid MP4 output.
+Check your OBS settings